mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 desynchronizing state and receiving messages out-of-order.

-Therefore longpolling may help with out-of-order messages since it always only uses one TCP/IP connection.
+Therefore longpolling may help with out-of-order messages since it always only uses one TCP/IP connection, and a fresh one at that.
 See above on how to detect out-of-order UIDL messages.

 ### Avoid Streaming, disable Anti-Virus, others